dsilabs/zoom/README.md

 What, what?!
 Where's the data model step?
 How do I create my tables?!
 Where is my data stored?
 What about migrations?

-For now, Zoom will handle all of this for you.
-Rest assured, your data is being stored in the MySQL database, but it's being stored in an entity store with a dynamic schema so you can add and remove fields from your collection at will and Zoom will just take care of it.
+For now, ZoomFoundry will handle all of this for you.
+Rest assured, your data is being stored in the MySQL database, but it's being stored in an entity store with a dynamic schema so you can add and remove fields from your collection at will and ZoomFoundry will just take care of it.

 Zoom can use traditional tables as well, of course, but for prototyping and many other types of work a dynamic schema works very well.